Baked Mustard Chicken

 I love eating chicken prepared any which way—boiled, grilled, broiled, baked, you name it.
-With many chicken recipes out there I find baked mustard chicken delicious and easy to make.
-I just made it the other day (using drumsticks) and it tasted so good that I had a second helping.
-I didn't have a side dish already prepared so decided to open a can of sautéed eggplant and add some broccoli sprouts to it.
+With many chicken recipes out there I find baked mustard chicken drumsticks delicious and easy to make.
+I just made them recently.
+I didn't have a side dish already prepared so decided to open a can of sautéed eggplant.
+It went great with the drumsticks.

-- Take the chicken pieces (thighs, drumsticks, quarters or wings), wash them under running water and pat dry with a paper towel.
-Then season each piece with salt and place into a large tray (aluminum or ceramic).
+- Take the chicken drumsticks, wash them under running water, and pat dry with a paper towel.
+Then season each piece with sea salt and smoked paprika and place into a large tray (aluminum or ceramic).

 - Take a fresh lemon, wash it under running water, cut in half and squeeze the juice from half of the lemon.
 Pour two tablespoons into a bowl and add one tablespoon of sugar and mix.

-- Using a basting brush, cover both sides of the hicken pieces with the mustard mixture.
+- Using a basting brush, cover both sides of the drumsticks with the mustard mixture.

-When the baked mustard chicken is ready you can serve it with roasted mashed potatoes, steamed vegetables, fresh vegetable salad, or shell pasta.
-Baked Idaho potatoes and Bulgur Turkish Grain will also go great with the baked mustard chicken.
+When the chicken drumsticks are ready you can serve them with roasted mashed potatoes, steamed vegetables, fresh vegetable salad, or a pasta of your choice.
+Baked Idaho potatoes or Bulgur will also make for a great side.

 When I first made this recipe I used chicken drumsticks as that is what I had at home at the time.
-Now when I make this recipe I usually use chicken wings because I love chicken wings the most.
-They are actually my most favorite part of the chicken to eat after the butt.
+Now when I make this recipe I do chicken thighs or wings as well.

 I have never actually made a whole chicken in this way but I am tempted to give it a try.
-I will just need to remember to make much more of the mustard mixture because those that exist in this current recipe will not be enough.
+I will just need to remember to make much more of the mustard mixture because the amount used in this recipe will not be enough.

 What's your favorite part of the chicken to eat?